The Leadership Preventive Medicine Residency (LPMR) is the first of its kind in the nation.

 Length of LPMR

-For D-H residency programs, LPMR is an additional two years to the “home” specialty program.
-For D-H fellowships, LPMR usually adds one additional year.
+For Dartmouth Hitchcock Medical Center residency programs, LPMR is an additional 2 years to the “home” specialty program.
+For Dartmouth Hitchcock Medical Center fellowships, LPMR usually adds 1 additional year.
 Residents will receive individual mentoring by designated department coaches, who will also help in the identification, formulation, and completion of a practicum project.